- When a client doesn’t pay an invoice, don’t threaten them, post negative reviews, or charge a payment method on file without consent.

 Impact on your bottom line

 The impact of unpaid invoices on a business’s bottom line can be substantial.
-According to a study by PYMNTS and Beanworks, 49% of invoices issued by US businesses become overdue, resulting in significant losses.
+According to industry research, 49% of invoices issued by US businesses become overdue (PYMNTS, 2022), with some studies reporting even higher rates of late payments., resulting in significant losses.

 Impact on business health & cash flow